Managing Electronic Documents in New Zealand

 Checkmark Supported by Document Capture

-Checkmark Supported by Document Output.
+Not supported by Document Output.

 B2BElectronic invoicing is possible using Peppol eDelivery.